This guide to fun things to do in St Pete, Florida, contains affiliate links.

 The hotel’s newest beachfront bar, this outdoor area offers a more relaxed atmosphere than perhaps some of the hotel’s finer restaurants – a place where beach goers can sip cocktails with sand-covered dogs at their feet.

 Settling down in front of a roaring fire pit – a glass of Champagne each in hand – we watched as the sun ebbed slowly downwards; the beach now gilded gold.
 As Kayla told us stories of the hotel’s mysterious and glittering history – stories of heartbroken ghosts, spectacular weddings, returning servicemen and infamous film sets – I began to realise how different Tampa and St Pete (its beaches included) perhaps were.

 Whilst Tampa was filled with an almost hyperactive zeal to transform and innovate, St Pete seemed its more laid-back cousin; a place happy to indulge in its romantic history over a cocktail or two.

 Although change is certainly happening – the bohemian Postcard Inn and Don CeSar’s newly renovated Beach Suites a testament to this – it comes at a gentler pace.
 One that allows for a Piña Colada or two in-between any disruptions.

 As we left – passing through the hotel’s marbled lobby – I made a mental note to return to this candy-hued palace.
 For those hoping to experience a sense of bygone decadence, with beach views and experimental cocktails ever on hand, then the Don CeSar Hotel is most definitely the place to stay in St Pete, Florida.

-Best Things to do in St Pete, Florida: Final Thoughts
+Fun Things to do St Pete, Florida: Final Thoughts

 Perhaps Nancy and Buddy had been right: although only a twenty-five minute drive apart, Tampa and St Pete were two very different cities.